aws-samples/amazon-location-samples/create-custom-map-style/README.md

     You can also add this as a script to your `package.json` file to save time on subsequent invocations.

-1. You should see some output in sdtout like `Listening at http://0.0.0.0:8080`.
+1. You should see some output in stdout like `Listening at http://0.0.0.0:8080`.

 1. Now go back to Maputnik in your browser and click "Data Sources" in the top navigation bar.
 There should not be any active data sources.
 If you see any be sure to delete them.